 Think of rooms individually.
 Or, if it is still overwhelming, think of specific spots in a room.
 Don't think of it as a bedroom.
 Instead, think of it as a bed.
 Only focus on that bed until you're able to organize it.

 Slowly your spots will become rooms again.
 Eventually, your rooms will become a whole house again.
 For now, it is important to only focus on spots.

 Once you have a spot picked out, the work begins.
 For the purposes of this article, we are going to use a bathroom for our example.
 This bathroom has a bathtub with a shower, a toilet, and a sink with a cabinet.
-The photos below are of my bathroom, set up to look similar to how it would have looked when my hoarding was at its worst.
+Below are photos of my bathroom.
+I set it up to look similar to how I lived when my hoarding was at its worst.

 So how does one start?
-In our example of this small bathroom, considering the entire room is possible, however, my approach is to look at specific items.
+In our example of this small bathroom, considering the entire room is possible; however, my approach is to look at specific items.
 The first step is to gather up all of the obvious trash that is easy to see and reach.
-Trash is almost always the easiest to identify and get rid of.
+Garbage is almost always the easiest to identify and get rid of.

-It is important for you to know what you consider obvious trash.
-This is stuff that has no use that you don't mind throwing away.
+You need to know what you consider obvious trash.
+This is the stuff that has no use that you don't mind throwing away.
 Used paper towels, empty bottles, used coffee cups, and tissues are some of what I consider trash.

 Just gathering obvious trash often makes a huge difference in the spot or room you're working on.
 It's also usually one of the easiest.